mangodairy/mytest/_Kubernetes/KubernetesPart2.md

 * The static pod will be suffixed with the node name in which they started.
 * The control plane components are placed under the namespace called 'kube-system' .

 Ohh !!!
 We explained a lot !!!!!!!!!!!!  don't worry.
 I explained all these to make a simple command filtering combination to list only the control-plane components.
 All these concepts are discussed later in their own session.
+{: .notice--info}
+{: style="text-align: justify;"}

 We got all the required details to filter only the control-plane components.
 We will make the command.
 It is ,

 **kubectl get pods -n kube-system  |grep master**

-Will execute on a server and see the result.
+Will execute it on a server and see the result.

 ```markdown
 rajith@k8s-master:~$ kubectl get pods -n kube-system  |grep master